Gone too soon: Emotional tributes continue to pour in for Warne | Entertainment

 ''Australian Legend. @rajasthanroyals Legend.
 Was an honour to know you and work with you.
 This man is a LEGEND," wrote England all-rounder Ben Stokes on Twitter.

-''Totally shocked and saddened to hear about Shane Warne - a cricketing genius and one of the nicest guys you could meet, who also did a lot to help disadvantaged kids to the sport,'' Johnson said.
+''Totally shocked and saddened to hear about Shane Warne - a cricketing genius and one of the nicest guys you could meet, who also did a lot to help disadvantaged kids into sport,'' Johnson said.

 ''Genius player.
 Grand company.
 Loyal friend,'' Crowe tweeted.